 Call 911 or other emergency services immediately if you have one or more of the following signs of a stroke.
 Symptoms of a stroke happen quickly.
 A stroke may cause:

 Call a doctor as soon as possible if you develop any new symptoms of lupus.
-Also call your doctor if any symptoms that you have had for a period of time get worse.
+Also call your doctor if any symptoms that you've had for a period of time get worse.

 If you have not been diagnosed with lupus and you have symptoms such as joint pain, fatigue, or skin rashes, see your doctor or tell your doctor about your concerns at your next medical appointment.

 Lupus can be hard to recognize, and it sometimes takes weeks to years to diagnose.
 Lupus affects different people in different ways.
 And it can take time for symptoms to develop.

 If you have symptoms of lupus and you have a positive antinuclear antibody (ANA) test result, further testing may not be needed.

 If your doctor feels that further testing is needed, you may have one or more of the following tests:

 As part of ongoing treatment for lupus, you may have a:

 Your treatment choices for lupus depend on how severe your symptoms are, whether your organs are affected, and how much your symptoms are affecting your daily life.
 Your treatment plans should be tailored to your individual needs and will change over time, as the disease flares or ebbs.
 There currently is no cure for lupus.